LASER-UMASS/Themis/README.md

 ### Input schema

-Themis needs to know how to run the software being tested and the input schema for the valid inputs to the software.
+Themis&reg; needs to know how to run the software being tested and the input schema for the valid inputs to the software.
 The `settings.txt` consists of the number of input characteristics, a description for each characteristic, and the command to run the software.
-Because Themis requires a particular command-line format, it is likely to require writing a simple wrapper around the software under test.
+Because Themis&reg; requires a particular command-line format, it is likely to require writing a simple wrapper around the software under test.